Thomas Paine

-Born in Thetford, Norfolk, Paine emigrated to the British American colonies in 1774 with the help of Benjamin Franklin, arriving just in time to participate in the American Revolution.
-Virtually every rebel read (or listened to a reading of) his 47-page pamphlet Common Sense, proportionally the all-time best-selling American title, which catalysed the rebellious demand for independence from Great Britain.
-The American Crisis was a pro-revolutionary pamphlet series.
-Paine lived in France for most of the 1790s, becoming deeply involved in the French Revolution.
-While in England, he wrote Rights of Man (1791), in part a defense of the French Revolution against its critics.
-His attacks on Anglo-Irish conservative writer Edmund Burke led to a trial and conviction in absentia in England in 1792 for the crime of seditious libel.
+Born in Thetford, Norfolk, Paine immigrated to the British American colonies in 1774 with the help of Benjamin Franklin, arriving in time to participate in the American Revolution.
+Virtually every American Patriot read his 47-page pamphlet Common Sense, which catalyzed the call for independence from Great Britain.
+He followed that breakthrough with the pro-independence American Crisis pamphlet series.
+Paine returned to Britain in 1787 and wrote Rights of Man (1791) to rebut critics of the French Revolution, particularly the Anglo-Irish conservative writer Edmund Burke.
+His authorship of the tract led to a trial and conviction in absentia in England in 1792 for the crime of seditious libel.

-The British government of William Pitt the Younger, worried by the possibility that the French Revolution might spread to Britain, had begun suppressing works that espoused radical philosophies.
-Paine's work, which advocated the right of the people to overthrow their government, was duly targeted, with a writ for his arrest issued in early 1792.
-Paine fled to France in September where, despite not being able to speak French, he was quickly elected to the French National Convention.
-The Girondins regarded him as an ally; consequently, the Montagnards, especially Maximilien Robespierre, regarded him as an enemy.
-In December 1793, he was arrested and was taken to Luxembourg Prison in Paris.
-While in prison, he continued to work on The Age of Reason (1793–1794).
-James Monroe, a future President of the United States, used his diplomatic connections to get Paine released in November 1794.
+The British government of William Pitt the Younger was worried by the possibility that the French Revolution might spread to Britain and had begun suppressing works that espoused radical philosophies.
+Paine's work advocated the right of the people to overthrow their government and was therefore targeted with a writ for his arrest issued in early 1792.
+Paine fled to France in September, despite not being able to speak French, but he was quickly elected to the French National Convention.
+The Girondins regarded him as an ally; consequently, the Montagnards regarded him as an enemy, especially Marc-Guillaume Alexis Vadier, the powerful president of the Committee of General Security.
+In December 1793, Vadier arrested Paine and took him to Luxembourg Prison in Paris.
+He completed the first part of The Age of Reason just before he was arrested.
+Mark Philp notes that "In prison Paine managed to produce (and to convey to Daniel Isaac Eaton, the radical London publisher) a dedication for The Age of Reason and a new edition of the Rights of Man with a new preface."
+James Monroe used his diplomatic connections to get Paine released in November 1794.

 Paine became notorious because of his pamphlets and attacks on his former allies, who he felt had betrayed him.
-In The Age of Reason and other writings he advocated Deism, promoted reason and freethought, and argued against institutionalized religions in general and the Christian doctrine in particular.
+In The Age of Reason and other writings, he advocated Deism, promoted reason and freethought, and argued against religion in general and Christian doctrine in particular.
 In 1796, he published a bitter open letter to George Washington, whom he denounced as an incompetent general and a hypocrite.
-He published the pamphlet Agrarian Justice (1797), discussing the origins of property and introduced the concept of a guaranteed minimum income through a one-time inheritance tax on landowners.
-In 1802, he returned to the U.S. When he died on June 8, 1809, only six people attended his funeral, as he had been ostracized for his ridicule of Christianity and attacks on the nation's leaders.
+He published the pamphlet Agrarian Justice (1797), discussing the origins of property and introducing the concept of a guaranteed minimum income through a one-time inheritance tax on landowners.
+In 1802, he returned to the U.S. He died on June 8, 1809.
+Only six people attended his funeral, as he had been ostracized for his ridicule of Christianity and his attacks on the nation's leaders.